etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/model-object-mapping.md

 ### Error Pages

-Error pages can be defined in **Application Dictionary > AD Implementation Mapping** window using the type _Error page_.
+Error pages can be defined in `Application Dictionary > AD Implementation Mapping` window using the type _Error page_.

 If multiple pages of the same kind (e.g. multiple 404 pages) are found, the last one in web.xml is the one that will be used to handle the error.
 This order is determined by the Error code object's sequence number.

 Core module implements a default error page with sequence number 10.
 To override this page, the created page must have a sequence number higher than 10 or be either an error code or an exception type page.

-Examples of usages for this feature can be found in the Platform Features module.

 _Error page_ objects accepts the following parameters: